shanebarringer/class_challenges/Challenge - Height to Centimeters.md

 ### Part 1 - Variables
 -
 1. Create a file named `height_to_centimeters.rb`
-1. Store your name and height (in inches)
+1. Store your name and height (in inches) into variables.
 1. Concatenate those variables into a sentence and have it print to the screen.
 1. For example: Shane is 60 inches tall